+American and English Labrador aren’t official terms.
+More accurate descriptions of these two dogs would be working type Labrador and show type Labrador.
 This is because their differences have more to do with the roles they were bred for than where they came from.
 American Labs were bred for working ability, and English for show quality.

 Origins Of The Labrador Retriever

+The ancestor of the lovable Lab is the St. John’s Dog of Newfoundland, Canada.
+This hard-working dog worked as a fisherman’s mate.
+He was tasked with retrieving game without damaging it.
 In the 1800s, visiting English nobles brought these dogs back to England, where British breeders refined and standardized the breed.
-However, the split between American and English Labs didn’t come until much later.
+But, the split between American and English Labs didn’t come until much later.

 As exhibiting dogs came into fashion on both sides of the Atlantic, the bloodlines for showing and working lines began to separate.
 Breeders started to create two different varieties of the breed.